 One of the curious findings of Nature Review concerned human beings.
 We often forget that we are a part of Nature.
 And one of the greatest strengths we have is language.
 Orientation (and the sense of orientation) as demonstrated through language is a broad area of research in human cultures.
 For example, people of the Zambales province of the Philippines give directions with reference to North, South, East, and West instead of using words like Left and Right.
 And bio-mechanic experts locate coordinates in terms of relative and absolute points of the body.
 Orientation in other life-forms is demonstrated in myriads of ways.
 Sea slugs (Rosy Tritonia) have the ability to align their bodies to the magnetic axis of Earth.
 This is a sense which humans do not possess intrinsically.
 If this new sensor could be immersed into ‘human experience’’, new design possibilities would emerge for athletes to orient themselves correctly on the field.

 Mobile marine-sensor platforms already use such technology.
 An athletes’ movement can be traced down using thermographic tracking.
-Emotive EPOC system gives one an ability to control something directly through the brain.
+The emotive EPOC system gives one the ability to control something directly through the brain.
 Conventional helmets could be upgraded for projecting augmented reality holographic imagery.
 A list of technologies (shared below) may be brought together to give athletes a safe as well as ‘fair’ sporting experience.

 A football helmet is designed which can track body movements across the field (1-3, 10).
 It is not connected to any off-field source and- using the magnetic axis of Earth- provides an athlete with better awareness of his/her surroundings.
 It projects the augmented reality of the moves which the brain considers to make.
 The holographic projection (5, 6) is based on algorithms working to grade all possible actions against a given biological state.
 This keeps an athlete aware of all advances around him/her.
 Live feed of the surroundings (8) can be shut off at the instance of thought (18, 19, 22).
 Relative and absolute variables of time, precision and stamina, etc. are available to athletes all the time but not binding in any way.

 Row1Column1: Closeup of a Sea Slug